 Ex 3:

-In the Geoforum “Everyday geographies of belonging: Syrian refugee experiences in the Northern Netherlands” by Rik P. Huizinga and Bettina Van Hoven explores the daily lives of recent Syrian refugees in the Netherlands and their struggle to assimilate.
+In “Everyday geographies of belonging: Syrian refugee experiences in the Northern Netherlands,” Rik P. Huizinga and Bettina Van Hoven explore the daily lives of recent Syrian refugees in the Netherlands and their struggle to assimilate.

 SHIFT TO YOUR THESIS:

-In the Geoforum “Everyday geographies of belonging: Syrian refugee experiences in the Northern Netherlands” by Rik P. Huizinga and Bettina Van Hoven effectively explores the daily lives of recent Syrian refugees in the Netherlands and their struggle to assimilate.
+In “Everyday geographies of belonging: Syrian refugee experiences in the Northern Netherlands,” Rik P. Huizinga and Bettina Van Hoven effectively explore the daily lives of recent Syrian refugees in the Netherlands and their struggle to assimilate.

 Ex 4

-In the peer-reviewed article, Everyday geographies of belonging: Syrian refugee experiences in the Northern Netherlands, by Rik P. Huizinga and Bettina van Hoven provide an insightful look at the discrepancies of Syrian refugee inclusion into a society that is arcane to them; that of the Netherlands.
+In the peer-reviewed article, Everyday geographies of belonging: Syrian refugee experiences in the Northern Netherlands, Rik P. Huizinga and Bettina van Hoven provide an insightful look at the discrepancies of Syrian refugee inclusion into a society that is arcane to them; that of the Netherlands.

 Ex 5